eraybasar/pesdk-docs/_guides/ios/v7/introduction/getting_started.md

 present(cameraViewController, animated: true, completion: nil)
 ```

 The `CameraViewController` has a `completionBlock` property.
-When it is set to `nil`, the taken photo is passed to the `PhotoEditViewController`, which is then presented modally.
+When it is set to `nil`, the photo is passed to the `PhotoEditViewController`, which is then presented modally.

 ## Add a PhotoEditViewController

 The `PhotoEditViewController` class is responsible for presenting and rendering an image.
-It is designed to work together with a `ToolbarController`, which is responsible to presenting and dismissing the various tool controllers.
+It is designed to work together with a `ToolbarController`, which is responsible for presenting and dismissing the various tool controllers.

 To present an `PhotoEditViewController` just add these few lines: